 If you are looking to design t-shirts as a business you may be considering a sublimation printer.
 Where most printers will print on to the fabric, a sublimation printer is slightly different.

 - Most printers print on to the surface of the fabric.
 This works well and the print is sealed so that, in most cases, it doesn’t ‘bleed’ in to the fabric.

 - Sublimation printers force the ink into the fabric.
 This means that when the fabric moves, the design moves with it and it creates a clearer image.

 Sublimation printers generally cost more than other printers but if you make your t-shirts to sell, then they could give you the edge over your competitors.

-There are many sublimation printers available and we’ve picked out a few of the best for you.
+There are many sublimation printers available and we’ve reviewed our 5 favourites!

 - 1 HeatPressHangout’s Top 5 Recommendations